-CNHE/IISECanadian Nurses for Health & the Environment
+Canadian Association of Nurses for the Environment

-The CNHE/IISE Executive Board of Directors know that research and education about environmental health is vital to everyone across the nation.
+The CANE/AIIE Executive Board of Directors know that research and education about environmental health is vital to everyone across the nation.
 We believe that nurses should be kept up to date about current environmental research and education events, documents, presentations and initiatives.
 To that end, we present current key research findings and educational announcements of interest to nurses.

-PLEASE NOTE: CNHE/IISE members will be able to network and become more involved by accessing the evolving in-depth research and educational work being done in the Member's Only Community Portal.
+PLEASE NOTE: CANE/AIIE members will be able to network and become more involved by accessing the evolving in-depth research and educational work being done in the Member's Only Community Portal.
 If you are not currently a member, just click on "Become a Member" in the top navigation bar.

-If you are a CNHE/IISE member and are aware of environmental health research findings or education events or opportunities that you think should be featured on this page, email your suggestion by filling out our "Contact Us" form, accessible in the top navigation bar.
+If you are a CANE/AIIE member and are aware of environmental health research findings or education events or opportunities that you think should be featured on this page, email your suggestion by filling out our "Contact Us" form, accessible in the top navigation bar.

 |